github-community-projects/graphql-client/guides/unfetched-field-error.md

 # GraphQL::Client::UnfetchedFieldError

-Raised when trying access a field on a GraphQL response type which hasn't be explicitly queried.
+Raised when trying to access a field on a GraphQL response type which hasn't been explicitly queried.

 ``` graphql
 type User {